prinzstani/CookieBot/FAQ.md

 ### What is the Grandmapocalypse strategy?
 In the first possible round, the bot will complete the Grandmapocalypse in order to get all the achievements.
 After all the Grandmapocalypse achievements are in place, the bot will not buy the Communal brainsweep.

-In order to maximize cps, the bot will save the Arcane sugar (which is after the Communal brainsweep) into the fifth permanent slot.

 ## Minigame Strategy
 ### What is the strategy for the garden?